-The dossier shall contain evidence of the system performance for each advanced speed limit resulting from on-road evaluation conducted by the Vehicle Manufacturer of at least 400km of length in above areas.
+The dossier shall contain evidence of the system performance for each advanced speed limit resulting from on-road evaluation conducted by the Vehicle Manufacturer of approximately 400km of length in above areas, with exceptions allowed for small countries.
 Alternative validation methods may be used when on-road evaluation is not feasible or sufficient e.g., HiL data, test track data, etc.